Best Steps To Grow Gayfeather In Containers

 Soil To Grow Gayfeather In Containers

 Spike gayfeather is a perennial garden plant that thrives practically anywhere.
 The sturdy plant continues to grow and flower throughout the summer, even in poor, dry soil.
-However, when the soil conditions are optimal, the plant grows at its fastest rate.
+However, when the soil conditions are optimal, the plant grows fastest.

 Temperature & Humidity

 Cold-tolerant perennials that recur year after year are gayfeather plants.
 Gayfeather tuberous roots can resist temperatures as low as -40°F (-40°C) in USDA zone 3.
-Gayfeather thrives in the heat and direct sunlight during the summer if given ample water.
+If given ample water, Gayfeather thrives in the heat and direct sunlight during the summer.

 As Liatris dislikes wet winter soil, which could trap moisture and encourage bulb rot, do not pile mulch over the plant crowns for the winter.
 Make sure to remove any wet garden debris in the spring before new growth appears.